 Today, many churches think there are too few people with too little money, too few gifts, and too few opportunities.
 But remember this truth: When we are weak, Christ is strong.
 Building the Church of Jesus Christ is not up to us.
 We depend on the Head of the Church to give His Body the strength it needs.

 In verse 8, Christ summarizes three principles that apply to every church: open doors for ministry, depending on Christ’s strength, and keeping the Word of God.
 Being faithful to God’s Word will lead to open doors for ministry and dependence on Christ’s power.
 When the Word of God is the priority, everything else will fall into place.

 The Priorities of the Local Church

-Some of the Lord’s harshest words recorded in the Bible were directed at the church in Laodicea.
+The Lord directed some of the harshest words recorded in the Bible at the church in Laodicea.
 He said the church made Him ill (Revelation 3:16).
 Lacking in every way, it was compromising, conceited, and Christless.

 Today’s Church should take note; those words may apply to us as well.